Orlando Dining & Entertainment Districts

 Just a five-minute drive from the Orange County Convention Center on Sand Lake Road, Orlando’s famous Restaurant Row is a must-visit for serious foodies — and it has nightlife worth writing home about, too.

 Celebrate the night in style at swanky steakhouses like Fleming’s and Morton’s The Steakhouse.
-Head south of the border at Rocco’s Tacos and Tequila Bar.
-Swap stories over a good smoke at Corona Cigar Company's Superstore & Cigar Bar, or slide into one of Orlando’s most sought-after speakeasies at Pharmacy.
+Head south of the border at Rocco’s Tacos and Tequila Bar or slide into one of Orlando’s most sought-after speakeasies at Pharmacy.
 All this and more is within easy reach on Orlando’s Restaurant Row.
 See Restaurant Row restaurants and entertainment.

 With a sizable skyline, downtown Orlando is both a vibrant entertainment district and a collection of trendy neighborhoods.
 Dine from an impressive range of global and regional flavors such as Artisan's Table, then head to the Amway Center for a basketball game or a concert from top national performers.